Get Your Free CTV Advertising Playbook

 Connected TV is any internet-connected television used to stream video content on services like Amazon Prime.
 Some common CTV devices include:

-- Smart TVs like the Samsung OLED, which come with an operating system and preloaded apps.
+• Smart TVs from manufacturers like Samsung or Sony that come with an operating system and preloaded apps.

-Connected TV advertising means showing ads to people who watch streaming content on internet-connected TVs, like smart TVs or devices such as Roku and Fire TV.
+Connected TV advertising means showing ads to people who watch streaming content on internet-connected TVs, whether through smart TVs or devices like Roku and Fire TV.

 Because CTV ads are delivered digitally, they offer several advantages over traditional commercials: